ehazlett/shipyard/readme.md

 10.10.10.25 foo.local
 ```

 Then you can create a new application with the domain `foo.local`.
-Attach one or more containers and then access http://foo.local in your browser and it should hit Hipache and be routed to the contianers.
+Attach one or more containers and then access http://foo.local in your browser and it should hit Hipache and be routed to the containers.

 For more info on applications, see [here](https://github.com/ehazlett/shipyard/wiki/Applications)